svenstaro/docker-phoronix-test-suite/README.md

 This is designed to run entirely unattended without having to supply any options.
 You can find the results of the benchmark in stdout during its run.

-The tests that will be are a sensible mix of real-world and synthetic benchmarks.
+The tests that will be run are a sensible mix of real-world and synthetic benchmarks.

 ## How to use